authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 provider specific configuration and information not related to clients see the [OpenID Connect 1.0 Provider](provider.md) documentation.

-More information about the beta can be found in the [roadmap](../../../roadmap/active/openid-connect.md) and in the [integration](../../../integration/openid-connect/introduction.md) documentation.
+More information about OpenID Connect can be found in the [roadmap](../../../roadmap/active/openid-connect.md) and in the [integration](../../../integration/openid-connect/introduction.md) documentation.

 ## Configuration